From BR Bullpen

 Biographical Information

-Delmer Ennis (June 8, 1925 - February 8, 1996) was an American left and right fielder in Major League Baseball who played most of his career for the Philadelphia Phillies.
-During his career from 1946 to 1959, he had more runs batted in (1284) than any other major leaguer except Stan Musial; in 1950 he led the National League with 126 RBI as the Phillies won their first pennant in 35 years.
+Del Ennis (June 8, 1925 - February 8, 1996) was an left and right fielder who played most of his career for the Philadelphia Phillies.
+During his career from 1946 to 1959, he had more RBI (1284) than any other major leaguer except Stan Musial over the same stretch; in 1950 he led the National League with 126 RBI as the Phillies won their first pennant in 35 years.
 He held the Phillies career record of 259 home runs from 1956 to 1980, and ranked 10th in NL history with 1824 games in the outfield when his career ended.
-He was an RBI specialist and ranked in the top ten RBI producers each year in the NL during the late 1940's and 1950's.
+He was an RBI specialist and ranked in the top ten RBI producers each year in the NL during the late 1940s and 1950s.

 Ennis was born in Philadelphia, Pennsylvania, and was signed by scout Jocko Collins out of Olney High School in 1942.
 He broke into the major leagues with the Phillies in 1946 after one season in the Interstate League in 1943, followed by naval service in the South Pacific in World War II.
 After being discharged from the Navy on April 5, 1946, and eleven weeks after his debut, Ennis became the first Phillies rookie ever to make an All-Star team.
 He also became the first Sporting News Rookie Award winner, and finished eighth in the MVP voting after batting .313 with 17 home runs and 73 RBI and placing second in the NL in slugging average (.485) behind Musial.